 The process for determining executive compensation overall is relatively informal, in view of our size and operations.
-Executive officers are involved in the process and make recommendations to the Nominating and Compensation Committee, which considers and, depending upon the circumstances, either approves senior management compensation or recommends the compensation to the Board of Directors for approval.
+Executive officers are involved in the process and make recommendations to the Compensation Committee, which considers and, depending upon the circumstances, either approves senior management compensation or recommends the compensation to the Board of Directors for approval.

 Except for the annual bonus entitlement for our President and Chief Executive Officer (discussed below under "Bonus"), there are no specific performance goals used in determining the compensation of executive officers.
-As an exploration company without a reoccurring revenue or profit base, executive compensation is not tied to quantitative measures of our performance.
-Compensation may, however, be tied to certain qualitative measures of our performance.
+Historically, as an exploration company without a reoccurring revenue or profit base, executive compensation has not been tied to quantitative measures of our performance.
+From time to time, compensation has been and going forward may be tied to certain qualitative measures of our performance.
 For example, an executive's contribution toward the achievement of certain strategic objectives (e.g., meeting exploration targets or completing acquisitions) may be considered for the purposes of determining an entitlement to (and quantum of) a cash bonus and/or option grant.
 The same may also be a factor in determining salary increases.
+Furthermore, as the composition of our assets has evolved in recent years, with a greater weighting in equity investments, quantitative measures may assume greater relevance for compensation purposes.